Acoustic levitation: Experimental

 Taylor Wang was the leader of a team which made significant use of acoustic radiation forces as a containment mechanism in zero gravity, taking a device up on the Space Shuttle Challenger mission STS-51-B to investigate the behaviour of levitated droplets in micro-gravity.
 Further experiments were conducted in 1992 aboard United States Microgravity Laboratory 1 (USML-1), and in 1995 aboard USML-2.

 The most common levitator from at least the 1970s until 2017 was the Langevin Horn, consisting of a piezo-electric actuator, a metal transmitter and a reflector.
 However, this required precise tuning of the distance between the transmitter and the reflector as the distance between source and reflector needed to be an exact multiple of the wavelength.
 This is more difficult than it sounds as the wavelength varies with the speed of sound, which varies with environmental factors such as temperature and altitude.
 Significant studies have been made with such devices including into contactless chemistry and the levitation of small animals.
 A number of these were also combined to create continuous planar motion by reducing the sound intensity from one source whilst increasing that of the adjacent source, allowing the particle to travel "downhill" in the acoustic potential field.

 A new generation of acoustic levitators employing a large number of small individual piezoelectric-transducers have recently become more common.
-The first of these levitators was a single-axis standing wave levitator called the TinyLev.
+The first of these levitators was the "TinyLev" device, a single-axis multi-emitter levitator invented by Asier Marzo, Adrian Barnes, and Bruce Drinkwater in 2017 at the University of Bristol.
 The key differences from the Langevin Horn were the use of sources from both top and bottom (rather than a source and a reflector) and the use of a large number of small transducers with parallel excitation, rather than a single piezoelectric element.
 The use of two opposing travelling waves, as opposed to a single source and a reflector, meant that levitation was still possible even when the distance between the top and bottom was not a precise multiple of the wavelength.
-This led to a more robust system which does not require any tuning before operation.
 The use of multiple small sources was initially designed as a cost saving measure, but also opened the door for phased array levitation, discussed below.
 The use of 3D printed components for the frame which positions and focuses the transducers and Arduinos as signal generators also significantly reduced the cost whilst increasing the accessibility, The reduction in cost was particularly important as a principal aim of this device was the democratisation of the technology.